-Exactly one year ago, I went to Japan for my internship.
+Exactly one year ago, I went to Japan (and Kyoto) for my internship.
 I was invited by JNTO (Japan National Tourism Organisation) and Kintetsu and went there for a week with several other travel agents and journalists from all over Europe.
-At that time, I was a journalist for the travel trade magazine TravelPro and I had the time of my life.
+At that time, I was a (intern) journalist for the Dutch travel trade magazine TravelPro and I had the time of my life.

-During the week, we visited a lot of beautiful places in the south of Japan, starting by the city Kyoto.
-In this article I will go through the highlights in Kyoto with you.
+During the week, we visited a lot of beautiful places in the southern part of Japan, starting with the city Kyoto.
+In this article I will go through the highlights of Kyoto with you.
 What should you definitely visit during a trip to Japan and Kyoto?

 1. Fushimi Inari Shrine